biolisp/biolisp.github.io/index.md

 ### Joining Biolisp

-Come [say hi](https://github.com/biolisp) at our Github organization.
-We look forward to seeing you at our next event.
+Come [say hi](https://github.com/biolisp) at our Github organization and request membership by contacting the [organizer](https://github.com/Bohdan-Khomtchouk).
+We look forward to seeing you at our next [event](https://www.meetup.com/Stanford-Biolisp-Meetup/).

 ### Support or Contact